iloveyii/hotel_frontend_maven/README.md

     - Double Click archetypeArtifactId and change value to `javafx-archetype-simpe` OR  `javafx-archetype-fxml` (for fxml support) and click OK.
     - Click + button and type name: javafx-version and value: 15.0.1(or latest version) and click OK.
 - Click Next and Finish.
+## Verify
+- Simple: You can expand the External Libraries in the left pane of IntelliJ and notice that it has `javafx-base/controls/graphics` jar files downloaded.
+- Fxml: You can expand the External Libraries in the left pane of IntelliJ and notice that it has `javafx-base/controls/graphics/fxml` jar files downloaded.

 # Run configuration
 - In the toolbar click `Add configrations`